oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/install.md

 $ kubectl create namespace traefik
 ```

-Set the unsecure and secure nodeports of the Traefik ingress controller and the `kubernetes.namespaces`.
+Set the node ports of the Traefik ingress controller and the `kubernetes.namespaces`.

 ```shell